micbay/RaceTimerAndController/README.md

 ## **The Interrupt Service Routine Function, ISR()**
 When an interrupt is triggered, the ISR() is executed.
 While in the interrupt function, interrupts are turned off so any additional triggers will not be detected.
 This is why it's important to keep the ISR() short and ensure that the lap sensing trigger signal is of a sufficient duration that it is still active in the event its contact was initiated while the program was in the interrupt for another pin.

-> ***ISR Execution Time** - The execution time of the ISR in this project, with 4 lanes active, is between 0.004 - 0.180 ms (ie max 180uS).
-This is considerably shorter than inherent debounce periods of most switches.*
+> ***ISR Execution Time** - The execution time of the ISR in this project, with 4 lanes active, is between 0.004 - 0.180 ms (ie max 180uS).*

 ### **Debouncing**
 Because these interrupts will trigger on each, and every, signal change event we need to filter out unwanted re-triggers.
 We do this by setting a debounce time after the initial detection, within which any re-triggers on the same pin are ignored.
 Each lap trigger pin has its own timing array, so while the debounce period may be active for one pin causing it to be ignored, another may be newly triggered and will be accepted.

 Currently the default debounce is set to 1sec (1000ms).
 This is kind of excessive for a debounce period, but laps are still much longer than this.
 If this time is an issue, it can be changed by editing the `debounceTimeout` in the code.

 This is the ISR() for this project.
-It may seem a bit busy and long, but the actual number of execution steps is minimal and no issues have yet been seen in practice.
+It may seem a bit busy and long, but the actual number of execution steps is minimal.

+### The implementation of the ISR() in this `RaceTimerAndController.ino`

 ```cpp
 // ISR is a special Arduino Macro or routine that handles interrupts ISR(vector, attributes)